Alabama Court Records

 Contract Disputes and Property Disputes in Alabama

 Within the state, the trial courts of the Alabama Judiciary hears both contract disputes and property disputes.
-The Alabama Circuit Courts have jurisdiction over such proceedings when the claims involved is more than $10,000.
+The Alabama Circuit Courts have jurisdiction over such proceedings when the claim involved exceeds $10,000.
 The state District Courts also have concurrent jurisdiction with the Circuit Courts.

 What are Contract Disputes in Alabama?

 Contract disputes in Alabama occur when a party violates the terms of the agreement, which results in a breach of contract.
-Usually, the contract always establishes the obligations that an involved party must complete and the failure to perform them can also result in contractual disputes.
+Usually, the contract always establishes the obligations that an involved party must complete and the failure to perform them may result in contractual disputes.

 What are the Most Common Contract Disputes in Alabama?